rohanxx/statecodes/README.md

 # What is this?

-This will help you get state codes for different states in India.
+This will help you get state codes for different states for India.

 # Installation